mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### ENERGY RIFLES

 Neural Rifle: A weapon that incapacitates enemies by duplicating the Telepathic Assault talent (see page 199 of the Traveller Core Rulebook ).
 Armor is no defence and only artificial psionic shields or the Telepathic Shield talent blocks its effect.
 The weapon projects no visible beam or sound, making it near impossible to detect the attack.
-Only a few dozen of these rifles exist, issued to Special Arm elite forces on a mission-by- mission basis.
+Only a few dozen of these rifles exist, issued to Special Arm elite forces on a mission-by-mission basis.

 Weapon TL Range Damage Kg Cost Magazine Magazine Cost Traits Neural Rifle 17 200 Telepathic Assault 1.5 Not Available 25 Not Available —